 An expression named SpectrumFunc (see Introduction to UserFuncs and Expressions) that defines secondary velocity distribution in terms of a three component vector (bn, bt, bp).
 The name SpectrumFunc and a three-component form of this vector are required.
-SpectrumFunc returns the velocity of a particle (bn, bt, bp) in units of c or c/γ , depending on how the flag emissionVelocityInUnitsOfC is set.
-The components (bn,bt,bp) are all velocities written in these units. bn is the component normal to the surface, i.e., bn is the velocity in the direction opposite to the outward surface normal (or opposite the direction attribute if no gridBoundary is specified). bt is the component in the direction of any motion the incident particle had tangential to the surface, i.e., bt is the velocity in the direction $t = v{in} \times n$ (a cross product between the incoming particle velocity and the outward surface normal). bp is the velocity in the direction of $p = n \times t$.
+SpectrumFunc returns the velocity of a particle (bn, bt, bp) in units of c or $c/\gamma$ , depending on how the flag emissionVelocityInUnitsOfC is set.
+The components (bn,bt,bp) are all velocities written in these units. bn is the component normal to the surface, i.e., bn is the velocity in the direction opposite to the outward surface normal (or opposite the direction attribute if no gridBoundary is specified). bt is the component in the direction of any motion the incident particle had tangential to the surface, i.e., bt is the velocity in the direction $t = v{in} \times n$ (a cross product between the incoming particle velocity and the outward surface normal). bp is the velocity in the direction tangential to the surface in which the incident particle had no velocity component, i.e., bp is the velocity in the direction of $p = n \times t$ .
 The particles are emitted opposite the surface outward normal.

-Here, v is the 3-velocity; if SpectrumFunc specifies a value for v with magnitude larger than 1 (velocity greater than the speed of light), it will assume that for this particle the velocity is in units of c/γ .
+Here, v is the 3-velocity; if SpectrumFunc specifies a value for v with magnitude larger than 1 (velocity greater than the speed of light), it will assume that for this particle the velocity is in units of $c/\gamma$ .
 If this happens the user should really set emissionVelocityInUnitsOfC to false (0).